Tom Holmes (footballer)

-Thomas Richard Holmes (born 12 March 2000) is an English professional footballer who plays as a defender for Rotherham United on loan from club Luton Town.
+Thomas Richard Holmes (born 12 March 2000) is an English professional footballer who last played as a defender for club Luton Town.
+He is currently a free agent.

 Career

 Reading

+Born in Ealing, London and growing up in Reading, Holmes joined the academy at Reading at the age of 8, becoming a season ticket holder at the club from age 11.

-In July 2017, Holmes signed his first professional deal with Reading, making his debut for Reading on 6 March 2018 in a 1–1 draw against Bolton Wanderers.
+In July 2017, Holmes signed his first professional deal with Reading, making his first team debut on 6 March 2018 in a 1–1 draw against Bolton Wanderers.